Functions and corresponding methods with the same name in Shed

 help to reinforce the idea that you shouldn't be calling

-directly.
+the method _represent directly.
 Instead, you should be using

-method.
+the represent method.
 More generally, instead of calling a method

-, you should be calling foo
+_foo, you should be calling foo (unless you're

-actually implementing foo
+actually implementing foo).

 Topics: Functional programming, Language design, Shed